danielleos/building-data-driven-products/README.md

 Originally by Gianluca Campanella (<g.campanella@estimand.com>)

-Edited by Danielle O'Sullivan (<danielle.oh.es@gmail.com>) to provide support for Python 2 (until 2020 at which point, it will no longer be maintained)
+Edited by Danielle O'Sullivan (<danielle.oh.es@gmail.com>) to provide support for Python 2 (only until 2020, at which point Python 2 will no longer be maintained)

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/80x15.png)](http://creativecommons.org/licenses/by/4.0/)